Healthy Homes Assessment Wainuiomata

 building insulation inspection

-A warm dry home is a healthy home
+A warm dry house is an ideal home

 Insulation Wainuiomata

-Insulation needs to meet the R-values of your area.
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about this Healthy Homes insulation quality.
+Learn more about this Healthy Homes insulation standard.

 Wainuiomata Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage quality.
+Learn more about the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection